patrickmmartin/winampremote/README.md

 These code releases and the other related assets have been poured into git.

-The project appears to have be quite popular for a while.
+The project appears to have been quite popular for a while.

+## Winamp Versions

-It targets the Winamp 2.5x API (beyond a certain level), and did not work completely with the Winamp 3 + legacy plugins adapter.
+It targets the Winamp API introduced in 2.5x API and implemented in 5.x.

+## Features

 Some features of note were
  * network remote control clients
  * ability to minimize to the tray as a clickable icon